 Off the Hook is open 11:00 am - 12:00 am.
 An appetizer menu is served from 5 - 10 pm.
 This is the only place you can get an adult beverage at Aulani after 11:00 pm.

-This quick-service restaurant is beachside.
-Grab-and-go options include sandwiches, salads, California rolls, ice cream and fresh fruit.
+This quick-service eatery is beachside.
+Convenient grab-and-go options include sandwiches, salads, California rolls, ice cream and fresh fruit.
 A children's menu is available as well.

 The Lava Shack

 The Lava Shack is the grab & go food and beverage location offering cold plate lunches or snacks.
 A refillable mug station is also available.
 A self-serve Dole Whip station is here, offering pineapple, vanilla or swirl soft serve.
 Since this is located near the pool area, you can pick up pool and sun essentials here too.
-Hours are 9:00am - 6:00pm.
+Hours are 10:00am - 5:00pm.

 Pool-side venue serving breakfast, lunch and dinner – and featuring an outdoor patio with beautiful ocean view.
 Open from 6:00-9:00pm.

 Papalua Shave Ice